Crackd-jack/oniux/README.md

 error while running *oniux*, you may want to do a `modprobe tun` and run *oniux* again.

+## Security

+While *oniux* makes it harder for an application to leak than *torsocks*, it does not mean *oniux* is immune to it.
+Primarily, malconfigured applications can still leak in the case they communicate (for example via Unix domain sockets) to processes outside of *oniux*.
+A good example for that might be an instance of *Emacs* in the server mode.
+If the server process runs outside of *oniux*, then obviously all clients that connect to it, will leak network connections, regardless if the various Emacs clients are run through *oniux* or not.
+This is a technical limitation of network namespaces.
+Unfortunately, there is no real way to block IPC without compromising usability, as in that case, an application isolated via *oniux* would probably provide no difference towards an isolation done via a virtual machine or an ordinary container.

 ## Internal Workings

 *oniux* works by immediately spawning a child process using the `clone(2)`